usman-pucit/CarFitApplication/README.md

 - Testability, Scalability and reusable code.
 That is easy to understand and extend.
 - MVVM with Combine(Apple's native reactive programming framework) to get data stream and propagation of changes at one place.

-### Missing UI functionality also added by me:
-- Calender animation & calender hide show functionality was mentioned in the video's provided in BRT document, but it was not there in provided code.
-So I added it later on.
-- Some improvements also made with UI binding like tableview datasource methods can handle generic cells now.

 ### Improvement & Enhancement Areas:

 - Test coverage including UI testing.